 Detroit Electric was the best-known and longest-lived American electric car company.
 Detroit Electric built cars from 1907 to 1942, although after 1930 production was limited to custom orders.
 This elegant four-passenger Model 90 coupe was in regular use from 1922 to 1934.
 A large battery provided electricity for the vehicle's electric motor.
 The car had a driving range of 70 to 100 miles between charges and a top speed of about 25 miles per...

-The intent of hybrid automobiles is to improve fuel efficiency and reduce tailpipe emissions compared to standard internal combustion powered cars.
+Hybrid automobiles improve fuel efficiency and reduce tailpipe emissions compared to standard internal combustion-powered cars.
 Hybrids use small internal combustion engines and battery-powered electric motors.
-Powerful computers and sophisticated software coordinate the smooth, seamless transfer of power between the internal combustion engine and the electric motor.
+Powerful computers and sophisticated software coordinate the smooth, seamless transfer of power between the two units.
 This Prius is one of Toyota's first-generation hybrids, introduced in the United States in 2000.

 Auto pioneer A.L.
 Riker built this electric tricycle in Brooklyn, NY in 1896.
 Its tubular steel frame, wire wheels, and pneumatic tires are adapted from bicycle practice.
 Lead acid batteries are under the seat, and a 40-volt, one horsepower electric motor powered the rear wheel.
 Although quite successful at building electric vehicles, Riker sold his company after the turn of the 19th century, and became chief engineer of Locomobile, a builder...

 This was the most serious attempt to build an all-purpose electric car since the 1920s.
 General Motors built 1,117 cars between 1996 and 1999, leasing them to a loyal group that willingly adjusted to battery power's limitations.
 But GM concluded there were too few electric enthusiasts to support large-scale production and recalled all the cars by the end of 2003.
 EV1 users objected loudly, but to no avail.